Why Is There Condensation on the Outside of My New Windows? (And Why It’s Good News)

 Panic sets in.
 Are they faulty?
 Have the seals failed already?
 Why did my old, draughty windows never do this?

 The short answer is: Don’t panic.
 Condensation on the outside of your windows is actually the ultimate proof that your new windows are working perfectly.
-Here is the science behind why it happens, explained simply.
+Unlike internal moisture issues (which we cover in our full Double Glazing Condensation Guide), external misting is a badge of honour for your home’s insulation.

 The “Gin & Tonic” Analogy: Understanding Dew Point